Lege19/newc/README.md

 #### Generics

 I was suprised that C has no generics (and no clean substitute other than switching to C++) partly because it requires [name mangling](https://en.wikipedia.org/wiki/Name_mangling), which C doesn't have.
-Generics are required for many of the convenience types Rust (and also Crust) provide so Crust will have to have them, even if that makes the compiler more complex.
+Generics are required for many of the convenience types Rust (and also newc) provide so newc will have to have them, even if that makes the compiler more complex.

 #### Turbofish

 Some syntactic ambiguity arises from `<` and `>` being used for both generics and for comparisons (which is made worse by allowing constant expressions as [`const` generics](https://doc.rust-lang.org/reference/items/generics.html#const-generics)).
 Here is a code snippet from the [bastion of the Turbofish](https://github.com/rust-lang/rust/blob/master/tests/ui/parser/bastion-of-the-turbofish.rs) to illustrate the problem:

 ```rust
 // Rust
 let (the, guardian, stands, resolute) = ("the", "Turbofish", "remains", "undefeated");
 let _: (bool, bool) = (the<guardian, stands>(resolute));
 ```

 In order to resolve this problem, Rust requires programmers to use `::<T>` (turbofish) instead of just `<T>` when specifying generic parameters in expressions.
 This solves the problem but isn't very nice, and often confuses beginners.
 I have thought of five potential solutions to this problem:

 1. Use different syntax (e.g. turbofish) in syntax, this is what Rust does
 2. Use different syntax for generics in all contexts to remove the ambiguity
 3. Use different syntax for comparisons to remove the ambiguity